jmlondon/hc_whales/hc_whales.md

 Counts from aerial surveys at five index haul-outs in Hood Canal do not exhibit obvious signs of significant population reduction after either of the killer whale incursions (Figure 2.3).
 The average count across years from 1996 to 2000 was 684.
 Huber et al. (2001) have proposed a correction factor for seals in the water of 1.56 for the inland waters of Washington.
 Thus, the pre-killer whale estimate of seals in Hood Canal is 1068.

-**Figure 2.3** Box and whisker plot of aerial survey counts in Hood Canal summed across five index haul-outs for surveys flown between August and November from 1996 to 2004.
+Figure: Box and whisker plot of aerial survey counts in Hood Canal summed across five index haul-outs for surveys flown between August and November from 1996 to 2004.")`

 AIC values were determined for each GLM representing the four hypotheses (Table 2.2).
 The ‘Treatment + Growth’ model was favored with the lowest AIC value of 1070.064.
 However, the AIC values for the other models resulted in delta values of as little as 1.196 (‘Year Model’) and as much as 3.233 (‘Treatment Model’).

-**Table 2**: AIC values from four GLMs evaluating hypotheses of harbor seal population response to killer whale predation in Hood Canal, Washington.
+Table 2: AIC values from four GLMs evaluating hypotheses of harbor seal population response to killer whale predation in Hood Canal, Washington.

 | Model | AIC |
 |:----- |---:|